Igor Solopov

 Igor Solopov (17 April 1961 – 12 June 2019) was a Russian-born Estonian table tennis player.
 Born in Magnitogorsk, Russian SFSR, he represented Estonia in the men's singles event at the 1992 Summer Olympics.
-Solopov, who participated at seven World Table Tennis Championships, previously won a bronze medal with the Soviet men's team at the 1978 European Table Tennis Championships.
+Solopov, who participated in seven World Table Tennis Championships, previously won a bronze medal with the Soviet men's team at the 1978 European Table Tennis Championships.

 From the mid-1990s, Solopov resided in Sweden.
 His death on 12 June 2019, at the age of 58, was announced by the Table Tennis Federation of Russia.